kelechifrank1710-tech/Educational-Data-Analysis-with-Python/README.md

 ##Overview

 This project demonstrates an end-to-end educational data analysis and machine learning workflow using Python.
-It covers the complete data science pipeline—from loading and cleaning data to exploratory data analysis (EDA), feature engineering, predictive modeling, and model evaluation.
+It covers the complete data science pipeline, from loading and cleaning data to exploratory data analysis (EDA), feature engineering, predictive modeling, and model evaluation.

 The project uses a student depression dataset to identify patterns and build a machine learning model capable of predicting student depression status based on various educational and personal factors.